ricmmartins/docker-dspace-azure/README.md

 ### Make some adjustments

-To build the Dockerfile, you need to ajust the [local.cfg](https://github.com/rmmartins/docker-dspace-azure/blob/master/config/local.cfg#L91) at line 91 to change the servername, user and password by yours.
+To build the Docker image, you need to ajust the [local.cfg](https://github.com/rmmartins/docker-dspace-azure/blob/master/config/local.cfg#L91) at line 91 to change the servername, user and password by yours.

 ```